RYANCOX00/mach_stats_coursework/README.md

 1. It is recommended that Windows users download Cmder to interact with the command line.
 Cmder can be downloaded [here](https://cmder.net/).
 Mac and Linux user may continue to use the built in command line.

-2. To run this code a user will require Python 3 (available [here](https://www.python.org/downloads/) and the packages listed in the requirements.txt file.
-It is however recommended that a user downloads Anaconda as these particular packages including Python 3 are already pre-installed.
+2. To run this code a user will require Python 3 which is available [here](https://www.python.org/downloads/) and the packages listed in the requirements.txt file.
+Alternatively, a user can download Anaconda as these particular packages including Python 3 are already pre-installed.
 You can download Anaconda [here](https://www.anaconda.com/products/individual).

 3. TensorFlow 2 is not provided in Anaconda.
 Users will require TensorFlow 2 which is available [here](https://www.tensorflow.org/install).

 4. Users will be required to download Git in order to pull contents from the repository into a local directory.
 Git is available [here](https://git-scm.com/downloads).

-5. It is recommended to user Google Chrome to interact with Jupyter.
+5. It is recommended to use Google Chrome to interact with Jupyter.

 <br>